-CROYDON TOWN AND SCHOOL MEETING MODERATOR'S RULES OF PROCEDURE
+TOWN AND SCSHOOL MEETING MODERATOR'S RULES of PROCEDURE

 As provided by RSA 40:4, the Moderator may establish the rules to be used at Town and School Meetings.
-The general rules or any specific rule or ruling made by the Moderator during the meeting may be overruled by a vote of the voters unless prevented by law.
-A voter may raise such a request to challenge the rule or ruling at any time by calling a Point of Order.
-A Point of Order takes precedence over all other discussion.
+The general rules or any specific rule or ruling made by the Moderator during the meeting may be overruled by a vote of the townspeople.
+A voter may raise such a request by calling a Point of Order.
+A Point of Order takes precedence over all other discussion and may be called at any time.

-Robert's Rules Of Order do not strictly apply, but are used for guidance.
-The following rules are established for the Town of Croydon Town and School Meetings.
+Robert's Rules will not be used; rather the following rules are established for the Town of Croydon Town and School District meetings.
 The main objective is to avoid getting bogged down in procedural quagmires and to encourage free, open and adequate debate.
+Without rules there is chaos.